Adlink-ROS/roscube-doc/_sources/neuronsdk/neuron_library/installation.rst.txt

 .. note::

-    If you use nvidia series platform (e.g. ROScube-X / ROScube Pico), the apt repository has already been set up in the BSP provided by ADLINK.
+    If you use nvidia series platform (e.g. ROScube-X / ROScube Pico), the APT repository has already been set up in the BSP provided by ADLINK.

-* Install Neuron Library from ADLINK apt repository
+* Install Neuron Library from ADLINK APT repository

 .. code-block:: bash

     sudo apt install neuron-library

 * After installation, the Neuron Library will be located in ``/opt/adlink/neuron-sdk/neuron-library/``.

+* Reboot the system and then you can use Neuron Library without root privilege.

 Build from source code
 ----------------------